dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

      be called correctly by Dylan, the same information about the function must be given as is needed by C callers, typically provided by ``extern`` declarations for the function in a C header
-     file: the function’s name and the types of its parameters and results.
+     file: the function's name and the types of its parameters and results.

      The result of processing a ``define C-function`` definition is a